 CarMax will also buy your car if it meets their specifications.
 You can take your vehicle to a CarMax location to have it inspected or get a quote online if your vehicle is eligible.
 If it passes muster, you’ll get an instant cash offer.
 That offer is good for seven days from the time you get it.
 If you do sell your car to CarMax, you’re under no obligation to buy a car in return.

 2. How Do You Buy a Car Through CarMax?

 Start the process at CarMax.com.
 You’ll be able to search for the vehicle you want.

-As you can see, you can search by make, model or keyword.
-That means you can search for a specific vehicle — a Honda CR-V, say — or a more general category like “Small SUVs.”
+You can search by make, model or keyword.
+That means you can search for a specific vehicle or a more general category like “Small SUVs.”